Drominito/Stridsvagn69420/README.md

 - 😄 Pronouns: he/him
 - 📫 How to reach me: [Twitter](https://twitter.com/rog_nineteen), [Instagram](https://www.instagram.com/rog_nineteen/), [Reddit](https://www.reddit.com/user/rog_nineteen)
 - ⚡ Fun fact: I like Fire Emblem and could talk for hours about it!
+- 💻 Currently using Windows but I want to switch to Arch/Manjaro
 <hr>

 ## I made this: